Hubert Ogunde: Early life

 Ogunde was born in Ososa, near Ijebu-Ode, Ogun State, Nigeria, to the family of Jeremiah Deinbo and Eunice Owotusan Ogunde.
-His father was a Baptist pastor and his maternal grandfather was a priest of Ifa, an African traditional religion.
+His father was a Baptist pastor, and his maternal grandfather was a priest of Ifa, an African traditional religion.
 Ogunde briefly lived within the precincts of his grandfather's compound and was exposed to Ifá, Ogun and many other traditional religious celebrations.
 Both the Christian and traditional religion of the Yoruba influenced his upbringing.
 He had his education between 1925 and 1932, attending St John School, Ososa, (1925–28), St Peter's School, Faaji, Lagos, (1928–30) and Wasimi African School, (1931–32).

 His first contact with performance art was as a member of Egun Alarinjo during his elementary school days.
-After completing his education, he worked as a pupil-teacher at St. John's School, and was also church choirmaster and organist.
+After completing his education, he worked as a pupil-teacher at St. John's School and was also a church choirmaster and organist.

 He later joined the Nigerian police force in March 1941 in Ibadan.
 In 1943, the police force posted him to the Denton Police Station, Ebute Metta, where he joined an African initiated church, the Church of the Lord (Aladura).
 In Lagos, he created an amateur drama group, the African Music Research Party, in 1945.

 Like many of his theatre contemporaries, such as A. B. David, P. A. Dawodu, Layeni and G. T. Onimole, his theatre career began under the patronage of the Church.
 In 1944, he co-produced his first folk opera with G. B. Kuyinu, The Garden of Eden and The Throne of God, commissioned by the Lagos-based Church of the Lord (Aladura) founded by Josiah Ositelu.
 The performance was sanctioned to aid contributions to a Church building fund.

 The folk opera premiered at Glover Memorial Hall with the chairman of the ceremony, Dr.

 Nnamdi Azikiwe, in attendance.
 The play incorporated realism and dramatic action in the acting, dancing and singing of the performers, separating it from the common Native Air Operas predominant in Yorubaland at the time.
 This was an innovation that contributed to making it a success.

 At the request of the Alake of Abeokuta, Ogunde performed "The Garden of Eden" at the Ake Centenary Hall.
 Encouraged by the success of the play, he went on to write more operas.
-He wrote and co-directed three religious-themed plays: Africa and God (1944), a folk opera infused with Yoruba cultural themes than were non-existent in The Garden of Eden, Israel in Egypt (1945) and Nebuchadnezzar's Reign and Belshazzar's Feast (1945).
+He wrote and co-directed three religious-themed plays: Africa and God (1944), a folk opera infused with Yoruba cultural themes that were non-existent in The Garden of Eden, Israel in Egypt (1945) and Nebuchadnezzar's Reign and Belshazzar's Feast (1945).
 In 1946, he resigned his post with the police to become a professional dramatist.